simonsolnes/markdownpdf/README.md

 	Lorem ipsum[@cite](my-book) dolor sit amet[@cite](source2)

-Creating a bibliography with identifiers used in the example above (insert this at the bottom):
+Creating a bibliography with identifiers used in the example above (insert this at the bottom of your document):

 	``bib
 	my-book[book]: